-Although the Jeep is in beautiful condition, it works hard when it's needed.
-Photographer Bob Christy says, "Note the dent to the bottom front corner of the hood.
+Brush 47 was still in service when these pictures were taken in 2005.
+Although the Jeep was in beautiful condition with 4,246 miles on the odometer, it worked hard when needed.
+Photographer Bob Christy said, "Note the dent to the bottom front corner of the hood.
 One of the firemen said they just run over anything they encounter in the woods."

-The interior view indicates that aside from the installation of the 2-way radio, the Jeep is pretty close to stock.
+The interior view indicates that aside from the installation of the 2-way radio, the Jeep was pretty close to stock.
 These pictures will be of interest to anyone trying to restore early-60's-vintage seats.

 Bob says, "The PTO lever can be seen at the corner of the passenger seat.
 The lever is bent down like a few others I've seen.
 The PTO is a dual output, single lever."

 The 8,000 lb.
 PTO winch was nicely installed.
-Note the chrome bumper which has been cut and welded back together.
+Note the chrome bumper which was cut and welded back together.